 Mums are given a hard time now and then for breastfeeding their babies in public.
-However, others are of the opinion that breastfeeding, just like bottle feeding a baby in public should not be controversial.
+However, some people think that breastfeeding in public, just like bottle feeding a baby in public, should not be controversial.

-There have been mixed reactions on whether the executive order to ban visas issuance to travelers from six Muslim-majority countries be implemented.
+There have been mixed reactions on whether the executive order to ban visa issuance to travelers from six Muslim-majority countries should be implemented.

 Recycling helps preserve the environment, but not everyone practices it.
 Some think that by making it a legal requirement, more people will begin to practice recycling.
 What’s your position on this?